dieghernan/dieghernan.github.io/collections/_posts/2022-03-03-insetmaps.md

 ---
 title: "Insets with ggplot2 and tmap - and mapsf!"
 subtitle: "A map on a map"
+excerpt: A common challenge when creating maps is how to include an inset map on your visualization.
+An inset map is a smaller map usually included on a corner that may provide additional context to the overall map, or may include map units than won't be usually represented properly.
+tags:
+  - r_bloggers
+  - rstats
+  - rspatial
+  - maps
+  - sf
+  - ggplot2
+  - tmap
+  - mapSpain
+  - mapsf
+  - inset
 last_modified_at: 2022-03-03
-tags: [r_bloggers,rstats,rspatial, maps,sf,ggplot2, tmap, mapSpain, mapsf, inset]
 header_img: ./assets/img/blog/20220303_inset.webp
-excerpt: A common challenge when creating maps is how to include an inset map on your visualization.
-An inset map is a smaller map usually included on a corner that may provide additional context to the overall map, or may include map units than won't be usually represented properly.
 output:
   md_document:
     variant: gfm
     preserve_yaml: true
 ---

-*This post is dedicated to [Dominic Royé](https://dominicroye.github.io/en/), AKA [\@dr_xeo](https://twitter.com/dr_xeo)*
+_This post is dedicated to [Dominic Royé](https://dominicroye.github.io/en/), AKA [\@dr_xeo](https://twitter.com/dr_xeo)_

-A common challenge when creating maps is how to include an inset map on your visualization.
-An inset map is nothing more than a smaller map usually included on a corner that may provide additional context to the overall map.
-It is also useful for representing spatial units that may form part of a country but its geographical location would imply an imperfect visualization, or even to include small units that otherwise won't be shown on the map.
+A common challenge when creating maps is how to include an inset map in your visualization.
+An inset map is nothing more than a smaller map usually included in a corner that may provide additional context to the overall map.
+It is also useful for representing spatial units that may form part of a country but whose geographical location would result in an imperfect visualization, or for including small units that would otherwise not be shown on the map.

-I have already covered this [using the base `plot()` function](https://dieghernan.github.io//201911_QuickR/), but this time I would show how to produce these insets using the `ggplot2` and the `tmap` packages.
-In short: **use `cowplot` package**.
+I have already covered this [using the base `plot()` function](https://dieghernan.github.io//201911_QuickR/), but this time I would show how to produce these insets using the **ggplot2** and **tmap** packages.
+In short: use the **cowplot** package.

 ## Test case: Canary Island as an inset